 The Asylum Act in particular provides for the right of asylum seekers to free legal assistance at all stages of the asylum procedure which is to be understood as including the first instance of the regular procedure.
-Such legal assistance is to be provided without restrictions by a public or private non-governmental organisation in line with a Memorandum of Understanding (MoU).
+79 Such legal assistance is to be provided without restrictions by a public or private nongovernmental organisation in line with a Memorandum of Understanding (MoU).80

-Furthermore, under the Asylum Act, UNHCR and CPR as an organisation working on its behalf must be informed of all asylum applications in Portugal and are entitled to personally contact all asylum seekers irrespective of the place of application to provide information regarding the asylum procedure and the intervention of UNHCR in the procedure that is dependent on the consent of the applicant.
-These organisations are also entitled to be informed of key developments in the asylum procedure upon consent of the applicant, and to present their observations at any time during the procedure pursuant to Article 35 of the 1951 Refugee Convention.
+Furthermore, under the Asylum Act, UNHCR and CPR as an organisation working on its behalf must be informed of all asylum applications in Portugal and are entitled to personally contact all asylum seekers irrespective of the place of application to provide information regarding the asylum procedure, as well as regarding the intervention of UNHCR in the procedure (dependent on the consent of the applicant).81 These organisations are also entitled to be informed of key developments in the asylum procedure upon consent of the applicant,82 and to present their observations at any time during the procedure pursuant to Article 35 of the 1951 Refugee Convention.83

-In practice, CPR provides free legal assistance to spontaneously arriving asylum seekers during the first instance regular procedure on the basis of MoUs with the Ministry of Internal Administration and UNHCR.
+In practice, CPR provides free legal assistance to spontaneously arriving asylum seekers during the first instance regular procedure on the basis of MoUs with the Ministry of Home Affairs and UNHCR.
 The legal assistance provided by CPR at this stage includes: